 - We are often asked which fixtures produce light that's similar to incandescent lighting.
 Did you know that xenon lighting is a type of incandescent light source?
 The only distinction between the two is that there is a little bit of xenon gas incorporated into the glass envelope of a xenon light bulb.
 That gas helps lengthen the lifetime of the light fixture.
 Essentially, xenon light fixtures are incandescent lights that have been engineered for increased efficiency.
 You can also find the familiar warm glow of an incandescent light bulb in warm white fluorescent light or warm white LED lights.
 Look for color temperatures of 3200K or lower.

 - For those of you with granite countertops in the kitchen, you may be wondering about how the under cabinet lighting will reflect.
-Unfortunately, granite is a highly polished surface; so you are going to see a reflection of the light fixture no matter what.
+Since granite is a highly polished surface, you are going to see a reflection of the light fixture no matter what.
 The best way to minimize the reflection is to ensure your light fixture has a lens over the light bulbs.

 - Move your cursor over the image below to turn on the under cabinet lights and see how they provide both excellent task lighting for your kitchen counters and attractive accent lighting for your backsplash.